elfaaels/elfaaels/README.md

 ## Hi there, call me El or Fael. 👋

 Intersection of Security.
-Systems.
+Engineering.
 Risk & governance.

 **Areas of Work**
 - Application & Mobile Security